Delaware Handicap Placard

 - A completed Application for Special License or Special Parking ID Placard for Persons with Disabilities (Form MV474)

 - A certification by a licensed physician on the application form to verify your disability

 Click here to apply for certification for your disability with a licensed Delaware doctor.

 It’s important to note you don’t need medical certification by a physician if you are 85 years old or older.
-Renewals for a temporary Delaware handicap placard require you to re-apply for a new placard and provide a new medical certification by a physician.
+Delaware handicap placard renewal requires you to re-apply for a new placard and provide a new medical certification by a physician.
 Permanent disabled placard renewals can be renewed online or by mail and only require self-certification of your disability.

 We have licensed physicians in every state in the United States ready to help you verify your eligibility for a disabled parking pass.
 If you need assistance with determining your eligibility, be sure to contact us when you’re ready.